modevsty/go-letteravatar/readme.md

 1. Enter Your Name: Input your first and last name only.
 2. Pick a Background Color: Choose from the list by entering the corresponding number.
 3. Pick a Shape: Select your preferred shape for the avatar.
+4. Pick a Size: Specify the avatar's size (in pixels), which must be between 16 and 1024.
 4. Pick a Save Format: Choose between PNG or JPG formats for your avatar.
 5. After these selections, the program generates your avatar according to your specifications and saves it in the current directory.